kemayo/obsidian-smart-links/README.md

 ## Credits

 The reading-mode code was heavily influenced by [Obsidian GoLinks](https://github.com/xavdid/obsidian-golinks) -- this plugin is (arguably) a customizable superset of that one's functionality.

+The editing-mode code was made possible by [the documentation on the unofficial Obsidian Plugin Developer Docs site](https://marcus.se.net/obsidian-plugin-docs/) which is maintained by volunteer contributors.